theodorosploumis/drupal-manual/README.md

 ---

 ## Requirements
-- Use markdown files as sources.
+- Use markdown, json or yml files as source.
-- Organize User Guide pages in folder structure
+- Organize User Guide pages in folder structure.
 - Use a static generator to build the Guide (hugo, gatsby, grav etc).
 - Allow reader to download each User User Guide page or the whole document as pdf, html, odt.